RumaisaHabib/Topics-In-IR/README.md

  - [x] Scraping images from webpages
 	 - [x] Getting all image sources from given website programmatically
 	 - [x] Downloading all images from text file
- - [ ] Calculating SSIM and image size (in px) of all images and arranging according to priority on webpage
+ - [ ] Calculating SSIM and image size (in px) of all images and assigning values to each image (and hence their reduction factor)
  - [ ] Calculating webpage size (and target)
 	 - [x] Get sum of all incoming bytes (= webpage size) and image sizes
 	 - [ ] Calculate target size using location (?) or specific metrics such as 1.5x reduction, 2x, 3x, etc.